-- The specification and assessment of a new parallel Nelder-Mead algorithm's version, which speculatively calculates the simplex basic operations in parallel; - The implementation of the specified version, using two different methods for the creation and management of the fork-and-join mechanism that enables speculative execution; - The assessment and comparison of the new parallel software Nelder-Mead's version with a sequential software version, both running on a last-generation CPUchip, and two hardware designs, based on manual and automatic C-to-RTL synthesis.
+- The specification and assessment of a new parallel Nelder-Mead algorithm's version, which speculatively calculates the simplex basic operations in parallel; - The implementation of the specified version, using two different methods for managing the fork-and-join mechanism that enables speculative execution; - The assessment and comparison of the new parallel software Nelder-Mead's version with a sequential version, and two hardware designs, based on manual and automatic C-to-RTL synthesis.

 The remainder of the paper is organized as follows.
-Section 2 describes the Nelder-Mead algorithm and analyzes its execution flow.
-Section 3 presents the implementation details of the devised software versions whereas the hardware implementation is covered in Section 4.
-Section 5 presents the results of the performed trials.
-Section 6 describes some related work and Section 7 concludes the paper.
+Section 2 presents the implementation details of the devised software versions whereas the hardware implementation is covered in Section 3.
+Section 4 presents the results of the performed trials.
+Section 5 describes some related work and Section 6 concludes the paper.
+Due to space issues, the algorithm is not described in the paper, but can be consulted in the original paper [5].